IBM/data-prep-kit/data-processing-lib/doc/transform-external-resources.md

    1. How to define the transform-specific resource location(s) as command line arguments
    2. How to load the transform-specific resources, either or both of:
       1. During transform initialization - this is useful for testing outside of ray, and optionally
-      2. During transform configuration in the Ray orchestrator.
+      2. During transform configuration in the Ray runtime.
 This may not be feasible if a resource is not picklable.